VeinGuo/VGPlayer/README.md

 ### Media Cache  (Reference: [VIMediaCache](https://github.com/vitoziv/VIMediaCache))
 - VGPlayer Cache Reference VIMediaCache implementation.
 - AVAssetResourceLoader to control AVPlayer download media data.
-- Cache uses the Range request data to cancel the download, slice cache
+- Cache usage range request data, you can cancel the download, fragment cache
 - If you use Simulator debugging, you can view the VGPlayer cache file in the Simulator cache
 ![test](http://ojaltanzc.bkt.clouddn.com/MediaCache_test.png)